 Curing is critical to ensuring winter squash are ready to be stored.
 If you can’t leave them outdoors to cure, bring them into the warmest area available in your home or heated outbuilding.
 Warm temperatures, especially 80-85 degrees F, will allow the rinds to get hard and heal any superficial cuts.

 If there are any squash with deep damage, use those first.
-Do not store damaged squash with undamaged squash you plan to over winter.
+Do not store damaged squash with undamaged squash you plan to overwinter.
 As the damaged ones decompose, they will cause the healthy fruits to rot.

 We share damaged or otherwise undesirable fruits with our livestock.
-From chickens to pigs, most all livestock enjoy winter squash.
+From chickens to pigs, almost all livestock enjoy winter squash.
 Cut them into pieces, I have used a machete to do this, and feed the squash to them.

 In the old days, many farmers grew winter squash for their livestock as a source of winter feed.
 This was especially true of those who couldn’t grow grain or enough grain to feed livestock through the winter.
 We do this for our livestock as we don’t feed much if any grain.